smmmiri/FizzBuzzConsole/README.md

 ## Project Description

-This console application run the FizzBuzz game up to 255.
+This console application runs the FizzBuzz game up to 255.

 ## What is this code good for practicing?